 Silicon Valley Clean Energy (SVCE) is offering rebates to our single-family and multi-family household customers to switch from a natural gas water heater to an electric Heat Pump Water Heater.
 Income-qualified households will be eligible for additional incentives.
 Rebates are limited and will be available by reservation on a first-come, first-serve basis.
 There are 100 reservations available and check out our Reservation Tracker (pdf or excel) for an updated list of reservations.
 Only one rebate per household address.

-To support installation, we will publish a list of participating contractors, along with cost information for completed projects.
-Usage data will be collected from all heat pumps in this program to help SVCE make specific recommendations to customers about the appropriate utility rate for them, as well as design grid-interactive, demand response initiatives to unlock even more savings for our customers.
+- Data monitoring to help SVCE make specific recommendations to customers about the appropiate utility rate for them, as well as design grid-interactive, demand response initiatives to unlock even more savings

 SVCE will award rebates up to the dollar amounts described below.
 Rebates are not to exceed project costs.

 This program is funded in part by a grant from the Bay Area Air Quality Management District.